-Signal Messenger is consider the most secure way to connect ever conceived.
+Signal Messenger is consider the one of the most secure apps ever conceived.
 The brainchild of privacy legend Moxie Marlinspike, Signal replaces your default SMS messenger app, making it almost seamless to use.

 What is Signal?

 Signal is a secure messenger app that replaces your Android phone or iPhone’s regular SMS app.
 Messages to and from other Signal users are sent over the internet and protected by very strong end-to-end encryption.
 Signal also supports VoIP and video calls between the users, it is available for android, iPhone and desktop devices.

 Here are Five reasons why every one should be using signal

 Open source software is a software whose source code has been made publicly available by its copyright holder.
 This means that it can be independently audited for errors and to ensure that it isn’t doing something it shouldn’t.
 Signal was fully independently audited in 2016 and was found to be cryptographically secure.
 If the application is closed source, it will be hard to know what the application’s code is really doing, and so we cannot relay upon closed source applications on the security of our communications.

 With Signal, all messages and traffic is encrypted prior to be sent, and can only be decrypted by the intended recipient(s).
 This emanates the need for any third party to be trusted on the security of your data.
 The only way for an adversary to access messages sent by Signal is if it has direct physical access to your or the recipient’s phone.
 Even then, Signal includes the option to encrypt all stored messages, which make it impossible to access them unless the phone owner can somehow be coerced into revealing their passcode.
 However , it is worth mentioning that sending a message to a non-Signal users is using the regular SMS and then, it is not secure.